adamtorres/importing-tutorial/readme.md

 ```

 While the import lines for the two folders is different, one imports the folder and the other imports specific files within, the main difference is in how the `__init__.py` file in each folder treats its siblings.
 For `file`, the `__init__.py` imports the functions from the two sibling files.
 In `socket`, the `__init__.py` does not import anything from its siblings.
 Even though the import line in `structure.__init__.py` seems like it is skipping over the `__init__.py` in `socket`, it is still executing it.
 The function in that `__init__.py` is not accessible, though.

 Because the `__init__.py` in `file` imports its siblings, the print statements in those files show up before the `__init__.py`'s ending print statement.
 The "point of execution" follows along the various files when the statements are executed - it doesn't finish with one file completely and move on to the next.
+This is what allows circular imports to happen.

 The next interesting bit is a function which has an import statement inside it.
 The function in `util/__init__.py` has an import for the `util/general_func.py` file.
 This import statement is not executed when the `__init__.py` is imported because it is within a function and the function was not executed; only defined.